Age Ain't Nothing but a Number: Critical reception

 Age Ain't Nothing but a Number received generally favorable reviews from music critics, some writers noted that Aaliyah's "silky vocals" and "sultry voice" blended with Kelly's new jack swing helped define R&B in the 1990s.
 Her sound was also compared to that of female quartet En Vogue.
 Christopher John Farley of Time magazine described the album as a "beautifully restrained work", noting that Aaliyah's "girlish, breathy vocals rode calmly on R.Kelly's rough beats".
 Stephen Thomas Erlewine of AllMusic felt that the album had its "share of filler," but described the singles as "slyly seductive."
 He also claimed that the songs on the album were "frequently better" than that of Kelly's debut studio album 12 Play.

+Paul Verna from Billboard praised both R. Kelly's production on the album and Aaliyah's voice saying "The golden production touch of mentor R. Kelly is strongly felt here, and he has a field day with Aaliyah's warm silky voice, which has a depth and range that belie her youth."
+Martin Johnson from the Chicago Reader was mixed in his review, he dismissed the albums lyrical content while praising its production saying:"Aaliyah undercuts her own ploy with some of the most passionless singing about sex on disc.
+I only hope she fakes it better than she sings it.
+The song’s redeeming facet is Kelly’s production.
+In much the manner of acid jazz, he sandwiches layers of mellow vocals and smooth Soul II Soul-ish rhythms around jittery, frenetic beats and samples".
+Ultimately, he declared, "The record is far too casual for cruisin’ road, its tone is at best a good fit for a stoop.
+Perhaps by the time she grows up a bit, she’ll learn the difference".
+John Martinucci from the Gavin Report praised the albums lyrical content saying:"If you thought Aaliyah's debut single "Back & Forth" climbed the charts at a feverish pace, wait until you see what happens with her album, Age Ain't Nothing But A Number.
+Tracks touch on images of romance, partying, and hanging with da homegirls with a teenage perspective that can be appreciated byall ages."